meyerhoferc/bike-share/README.md

 ### ActiveRecord

-We used ActiveRecord migrations, queries, and methods to create and interact with our database.
+We used ActiveRecord migrations, queries, and methods to create and interact with our Postgresql database.
 ActiveRecord migrations created a normalized database, and all tables in the database were structured as 2NF or 3NF.
 ActiveRecord queries and relationships were implemented to calculate and report on information in the database.

 ### User Experience and Conventions